nicholascannon/fitbit-sleep-pipeline/README.md

 Fitbit ETL pipeline built using Airflow, Postgres & GCP.
 Extracts my daily sleep information from the fitbit API and weather data for the same date then stages this data in Google Cloud Storage, pulls it processes & cleans it and then loads into Postgres.
 Pipeline automatically verifies and refreshes fitbit OAuth2.0 tokens.
 Weather data collected from [Weatherbit](https://www.weatherbit.io/api).

+**Check out an alternate version of this pipeline that uses no cloud infra [here!](https://github.com/nicholascannon1/fitbit-sleep-pipeline/tree/local_staging)**

 ## Installation

 There are some simple script files to help in the setup process.